kingyiusuen/image-to-latex/README.md

 ## Limitations

 Although the trained model can achieve a reasonable performance on the test dataset, it performs poorly if the image quality, padding, or font size is different from the images in the dataset.
 This phenomenon has also been observed by others who have attempted the same problem using the same dataset (e.g., [this project](https://wandb.ai/site/articles/image-to-latex), [this issue](https://github.com/harvardnlp/im2markup/issues/12) and [this issue](https://github.com/harvardnlp/im2markup/issues/21)).
 To address this, future works should include image augmentation in their pre-processing pipeline to increase the diversity of the samples.

+For the sake of time, I did not use beam search or perform any hyperparameter tuning.
+I only used the first three layers of Resnet, because I ran out of memory on Google Colab when I tried to use the full model.

 ## Acknowledgement